 - Video: How to Make Pumpkin Puree for Babies?

-- Simple & Easy To Make Pumpkin Recipes For Babies
+- Simple and Easy to Make Pumpkin Recipes for Babies

 Last Updated on

-When your child is about 6 months old, he/she starts teething and is able to chew some of the solid foods you give them.
-This is the best time to introduce all the nutritious fruits and vegetables and build a healthy diet for them.
+When your child is about 6 months old, he starts teething, and is able to start chewing some of the solid foods you give him.
+This is the best time to introduce nutritious fruits and vegetables, and build a healthy diet for your little one.

-Pumpkin is one such vegetable that has great nutritional benefits and is rich in beta carotene.
-Read on to know more about the benefits of pumpkin in your baby’s diet and how you can use it in several recipes.
+Pumpkin is one such vegetable!
+It has great nutritional benefits, and is rich in beta carotene.
+Read on to know more about the benefits of pumpkin in your baby’s diet, and how you can use it in several baby-friendly recipes.

 Video: Pumpkin For Babies – Benefits and Recipes

 Yes, you can safely give pumpkin to babies.
-In fact, pumpkin contains several nutrients that help your child to build a strong immune system.
+In fact, pumpkin contains several nutrients that help your child build a strong immune system.
 It also has anti-microbial properties that kill harmful germs in your child’s intestine.
-This makes it an essential ingredient in their diet to keep them healthy.
+This makes it an essential ingredient in your little one’s diet to keep him healthy.

 The best time to include pumpkin in your child’s diet would be when your child starts developing milk teeth.
 This process starts anywhere between 3 to 12 months, but most commonly around 6 months.
-If you give your child solid foods before 6 months, they end up spitting them out as quickly as you feed them.
-So, roughly around the time they are 6 months old, you can try feeding them pumpkin amongst other solid or semi-solid foods.
+However, it is not recommended to introduce solid foods to your child before the age of 6 months.
+So, after your little one hits the half-year mark, you can try feeding him pumpkin amongst other solid or semi-solid foods.